Canadian Legislation Would Require Union Transparency

 If a union member does complain, he's not likely to get a hearing, much less a victory.
 According to Dimitrios Papadopolous, a Canadian worker who sued his union (the Communications, Energy and Paperworkers Union of Canada), and lost at the Canadian Supreme Court: "(S)tatistics show that 99% of all DFR (Duty of Fair Representation) Complaints for union misrepresentation that disadvantaged unionized workers filed for a union redress, were dismissed right from the get go.
 In any given province, the provincial Board received on average 1,000 DFR complaints.
 990 are dismissed."
 Moreover, under current Canadian law, unionized workers have very limited recourse in the event of a board decision against them.
 Formally, they can appeal.
 But in practice, it's an exercise in futility.
 "Unless the worker is able to provide evidence that the Board violated Natural Justice, an impossibly vague concept to prove, it's pretty much a lost case," noted Papadopolous.
 "Statistics show 99.9% of Judicial Reviews (requested by) unionized workers are dismissed in Courts of Appeal."
 Should the worker appeal to the Canadian Supreme Court, the prospects are even worse: "100% of all such applications are dismissed with no explanations."

-That brings us to C-377 itself.
-The measure, which to some extent is patterned after our own LMRDA-based regulations, would amend Canada's Income Tax Act so as to apply to labor unions.
-Russ Hiebert, a Conservative representing South Surrey-White Rock-Cloverdale (Greater Vancouver, British Columbia) and the bill's prime mover, explains the need for the measure: "There is a genuine public purpose served by requiring financial transparency in all institutions that receive a substantial public benefit.
+That brings us to the reform bill, C-377.
+The measure, to some extent patterned after our own LMRDA-based regulations, would amend Canada's Income Tax Act so as to apply to labor unions.
+Russ Hiebert, a Conservative member of the House of Commons, representing South Surrey-White Rock-Cloverdale (Greater Vancouver, British Columbia) and who is the bill's prime mover, explains the need for the measure: "There is a genuine public purpose served by requiring financial transparency in all institutions that receive a substantial public benefit.
 We do it in government, in crown corporations and in charities.
 Now I'm proposing we extend it to another set of institutions that enjoy public benefits - unions."
 Like here, the law would create a standardized system of electronic filing and posting in order to facilitate free public viewing of union finances.
 Recent survey data show that 83 percent of all Canadians favor such disclosure.
 Support among union members is even higher at 86 percent.